D1ang/EL1TE/README.md

 The Parallax Scrolling effect was found on w3schools.com [link](https://www.w3schools.com/howto/howto_css_parallax.asp) by advice.

 Fixing the card-decks responsiveness [link](https://stackoverflow.com/questions/48406628/bootstrap-align-button-to-the-bottom-of-card)
+The standard Bootstrap functions gave problems with the content inside cards on card-decks it got squashed so a solution need to be made.
+This solutions steps away of the rugalr bootstrap grid and uses CSS to fix the responsive problems.

 The following site [link](https://www.mbsportswear.nl/) was used as an insparation for the navbar and blue "call to action" box.